-- 1. Click on the [RealTracks] toolbar button and select RealTracks Picker Dialog, or shift-click on this button. - 2.
-Right-click or double-click on a Track radio button at the top of the main screen and choose Select RealTracks in the menu. - 3.
-Press the [Assign to Track...] button in the RealTracks Settings dialog. - 4.
-Press the r t Enter keys.
+- 1. Press the r t Enter keys. - 2.
+Click on the [RealTracks] toolbar button and select RealTracks Picker Dialog, or shift-click on this button. - 3.
+Right-click or double-click on a track radio button at the top of the screen and choose Select RealTracks in the menu. - 4.
+Click on a track name in the Mixer and choose Select RealTracks in the menu. - 5.
+Press the [Assign to Track] button in the RealTracks Settings dialog. - 6.
+In the Track Settings dialog, click on the [+] button to the right of the RealTracks radio button and choose Select RealTracks in the menu.
+To use the dialog, first select the track at the top left corner.
+Then, select the RealTracks for that track from the list.